 Related Reading: 13 Changes to Differentiate Your Carrot Website in Under 10 Minutes

-Option 2: Real Estate Investing Website Design From Scratch
+Option 2: Create Real Estate Investors Websites From Scratch

 Ok, so there’s always the option of hiring a web designer and having them design you a website for your real estate business from scratch.
-Truthfully, this is the option that any big players in the real estate game choose (by big players, I mean companies that do multiple million dollar transactions per year… all the way up to institutional investors and big guys like Donald Trump).
+Truthfully, this is an option that many big players in the real estate game choose (by big players, I mean companies that do multiple million-dollar transactions per year… all the way up to institutional investors).
 Is this the best route for you?

 It may be.
 If you want 100% control over every detail of your website from start to finish and want custom elements that you just can’t find in pre-made websites… then you’ll want to go the custom real estate investor website route.